Login to Begin or to Complete an Application

 Preparation and Submission Guidelines

-Please gather all needed information before completing the abstract submission form.
-You must create an account or login to begin or complete the form.
-You may save and edit in progress abstracts, but all abstracts must be finalized before they can be considered.
+If you did not submit an abstract in 2020, you will be asked to create a new account to begin a presentation proposal submission.
+You may save and edit in progress proposals, but all presentation proposals must be finalized before they can be considered.

 - Attendees will be able to conduct a comprehensive cost-benefit analysis for proposed water reuse projects.